|

 A building can last forever if properly maintained.
 Why have the buildings not been better maintained over time?

 Based upon the needs identified in the facilities assessment and within the annual budget constraints, the District maintains its facilities.
 The Permanent Improvement Fund not only supports capital projects, but also the purchase of school buses, instructional materials, and technology.
 Similar to your own home, the infrastructure of our buildings, continues to age.
 While we invest the Permanent Improvement Fund in repairs, there comes a time where we need to look at the best long-term solution.
-Thus, the Tiger Legacy Project has been proposed.
+Thus, the Tiger Legacy Project and the subsequent modified Tiger Legacy Project have been proposed.

 Building